-Now in its 24th year of publication, Environment and Urbanization is one of the most widely read and distributed journals in its field, helped by its low price, the free subscriptions available to NGOs and teaching/training institutions in the South who find it difficult to obtain foreign exchange (due to support from Sida and DANIDA), and an active Advisory Board (most of whom are from NGOs and research institutes in Africa, Asia and Latin America).
+Now in its 26th year of publication, Environment and Urbanization is one of the most widely read and distributed journals in its field, helped by its low price, the free subscriptions available to NGOs and teaching/training institutions in the South who find it difficult to obtain foreign exchange (with support from Sida, DANIDA and UK Aid from the UK government), and an active Advisory Board (most of whom are from NGOs and research institutes in Africa, Asia and Latin America).
 Each issue has a special theme and includes:

 - 9-14 papers on that theme

 - profiles of innovative NGOs (in some issues)